The Therapeutic Potential of Tetris in Treating PTSD

 Experimental Studies

 A growing body of empirical evidence supports the use of Tetris as a post-trauma intervention.
-For instance, Kessler et al. (2018) conducted a randomized controlled trial involving patients who presented to the emergency department after a traumatic event.
+A randomized controlled trial involving patients who presented to the emergency department after a traumatic event.
 The study found that those who played Tetris reported fewer intrusive memories and PTSD symptoms compared to those who received standard care alone.

 Further research by Horsch et al. (2017) involved women who had experienced emergency cesarean sections, a potentially traumatic event.
 Participants who engaged in playing Tetris showed significantly fewer intrusive memories compared to those who did not, indicating the game's efficacy in diverse trauma contexts.